NVIDIA/TensorRT/plugin/bertQKVToContextPlugin/README.md

 ## Changelog
+Aug 2024
+Ported v3 variant (IPluginV2 design) to v6 (IpluginV3 design), but preserves identical attributes and I/O to v3.
+Ported v2 variant (IPluginV2 design) to v5 (IpluginV3 design), but preserves identical attributes and I/O to v2.
+Ported v1 variant (IPluginV2 design) to v4 (IpluginV3 design), but preserves identical attributes and I/O to v1.

 Feb 2024
 The issue of the V2 plugin not supporting head sizes of 32 or less and variable sequences of 64, 96, and 384 has been resolved.